 - Outreach Cumbria (help, advice and support for LGBT community)

 - Young Minds - supporting your child during the coronavirus pandemic

 - NSPCC - coronavirus (COVID-19) advice and support for parents and carers

 - GOV.UK - guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the coronavirus (COVID-19) pandemic.

 - NHS - looking after a child or young person's mental health

-- My Time - provides mental health support to children across Cumbria will be running information events for parents focusing on “Supporting your child's mental health through the pandemic”.
+- My Time - provides mental health support to children across Cumbria and run information events for parents focusing on “Supporting your child's mental health".

 - Sam Tyrer - Sam is a Mental Health Nurse in Lancashire and his Family Hour sessions cover a wide range of topics that may be helpful to you and your family.
 Check out his Mental Health Family Hour on YouTube.
 Here is the link for a session which may be particularly helpful.
 It’s on young people’s mental health: anxiety, lack of motivation to do any work and the fear of losing someone to COVID-19.

 - E-School Nurses - running twice weekly online health support and advice for parents, carers supporting children and young people aged 5-19 years old.